sofiar/Analysis_zooplankton/README.md

 ## 🔁 Reproducible Inference Example (for New, Unabelled Image)
 1. Change the `image_path` variable in the first cell of the `inference.ipynb` notebook.
 2. Run all cells.
-3. View the image, the predicted class and the corresponding probability at the end of the notebook.
+3. View the image, the predicted class and the corresponding probability are displayed at the end of the notebook.